 Getting around Peru

-We love to travel by bus in Peru. the dramatic landscapes make for some beautiful road journeys.
+We love to travel by bus when backpacking in Peru. the dramatic landscapes make for some beautiful road journeys.
 Busbud is a very useful service for finding and booking the best services.

 Peru’s major cities are connected by flight routes, and it can be a good value option if you book in advance.
 Use Skyscanner to search flight route options and the best prices.